SRileyCoyote/FFLIB_Working_Examples/README.md

 - Custom Exceptions
 - Invocable Methods and Variables

-If this Repo, you will find:
+In this Repo, you will find:
 - [Setup Instructions](/documentation/Setup-Scratch-Org.md) on how to create a Scratch Org and populate it with all of the metadata included for the org as well as some Example Test Data so that you can see how the examples work in a live environment.
 - [Use Cases](/documentation/Example-Use-Cases.md) for all of the code provided in this Repository, which classes are utilized for that Use Case, as well as a brief overview of the coding method examples that are included in that Use Case.
 - [Links for More Information](#links-for-more-information) about the Application Schema as well as each of the different FFLIB Layers, both official definitions as well as notes about my own understanding of how each Layer is works with each other.